openstack/openstack-manuals/doc/install-guide/source/glance-install.rst

          # systemctl enable openstack-glance-api.service openstack-glance-registry.service
          # systemctl start openstack-glance-api.service openstack-glance-registry.service

-.. only:: ubuntu
+.. only:: ubuntu or debian

-   #.
-Restart the Image service services:
+   1. Restart the Image service services:

       .. code-block:: console

          # service glance-registry restart
          # service glance-api restart

+.. only:: ubuntu

-   #.
-By default, the Ubuntu packages create an SQLite database.
+   2. By default, the Ubuntu packages create an SQLite database.

       Because this configuration uses an SQL database server, you can remove the SQLite database file: